Russia rejects accusations over EU plane jamming as fake

 Air Canada and its low-cost subsidiary, Air Canada Rouge, serve roughly 130,000 passengers daily and are the foreign carrier with the most flights to the U.S.

 United Airlines, a code-share partner, issued a travel waiver to help passengers adjust their plans.
-Restarting operations, Nasr said, could take up to a week, emphasizing that the airline cannot simply pause and resume flights at the push of a button.
+Restarting operations, Nasr said, could take up to a week, emphasising that the airline cannot simply pause and resume flights at the push of a button.

 Canadian Jobs Minister Patty Hajdu urged the airline and union to resume negotiations to prevent disruptions.